djibal/innersource/README.markdown

     everything is explained in step by step  /p>

-### We believe that the open source is in the future🔮
+## We believe that the open source is in the future🔮

-    ### Only you need is to read and practice is your best teacher 🧑‍🏫 if do not know where to start 👇🏽
+    # All you need is to read to undestand and practice is your best teacher 🧑‍🏫
+    if you do not know where to start 👇

     #### ask in the teams conversations 💬 we'll guide you
-    ##### The best practices and templates for adopting InnerSource practices
+    #### The best practices and templates for adopting InnerSource practices

 ## Inner source Tookit
 - You can also view this repository pages <a href="https://djibal.github.io/innersource">website</a> that you can take the whole course in ...